 A pen, whether it's digital or an antique, must be comfortable to write with.
 Pen size and weight can affect how long you can take notes without hand fatigue.
 Unfortunately, this means that the pens with the most features are also the biggest because of the technology packed into the pen's shaft.
 Many electronic pens are not much bigger than a normal ballpoint pen but lack many of the features that allow you to take comprehensive notes.

 After comfort comes accuracy.
 There's little point in complicating the writing experience with cameras and positional sensors if the digital image of your notes doesn't match the physical image.
-Accuracy on most pens falls within a .3mm and .7mm spatial difference when compared to the actual pen strokes.
+Accuracy on most pens falls within a 0.3 mm and 0.7 mm spatial difference when compared to the actual pen strokes.
 However, positional devices can have their accuracy completely distorted if the device moves while you're writing or your finger interferes with the sensor.

 When you are finished writing on a page and you turn to the next, you have to also transition from one digital page to another.
 You want a pen with a smooth transition from page to page so that you don't end up with a single muddled digital page that consists of several physical pages of notes.